gprMax/gprMax/docs/source/input.rst

 #voltage_source:
 ----------------

-Allows you to introduce a voltage source at the position of an electric field component either as a hard source (i.e. replacing the value of electic field component) or, as having an internal lumped resistance.
-It is useful for exciting GPR antennas when the physical properties of the antenna are included in the model.
+Allows you to introduce a voltage source at an electric field location.
+It can be a hard source if it's resistance is zero, i.e. the time variation of the specified electric field component is prescribed, or if it's resistance is non-zero it behaves as a resistive voltage source.
+It is useful for exciting antennas when the physical properties of the antenna are included in the model.
 The syntax of the command is:

+The voltage source

 .. code-block:: none